ttiimm/cult/README.md

 That's the extent of the functionality for the `0.1` release.

-# Developing cult
+# Developing Cult

 Cult uses Cult to structure and build itself.
 Here are the steps to bootstrap the initial version of the jar.

-The only pre-requisite is to install a version JDK 22.
+The only pre-requisite to install is a version JDK 22.

-Compile the Main class and use it to build an initial jar.
+Cult can be run using, which will build the jar.

 ```bash
 $ java --enable-preview --source 22 src/Main.java build